-Students wishing to minor in multifaith and spiritual leadership should make an appointment with Dr. Marcella Runell Hall, director of the Of Many Multifaith Institute for Leadership, and clinical instructor at the Silver School of Social Work, to develop an academic plan.
-She can be reached at 212.998.2267 or by email at email@example.com.
+Students wishing to minor in multifaith and spiritual leadership should make an appointment with Dr. Dina Rosenfeld, Academic Director and Associate Clinical Professor at the Silver School of Social Work, to develop an academic plan.
+She can be reached at 212.998.5944 or by email at email@example.com.
 To the extent permitted by their home school, students may double-count courses taken for this minor to satisfy core curriculum, majors, and additional minors

-The 16-credit multifaith and spiritual leadership minor consists of two required core four-credit courses; one four-credit required optional course selected from two options; and four additional elective credits for a total of 16 credits.
+The 16-credit multifaith and spiritual leadership minor consists of two required core courses; a choice of two service learning courses or one religious studies course; and an elective for a total of 16 credits.
 All courses will be selected in consultation with the program director.
 This minor is open to all undergraduate students within the University.
 Specific course sequencing is not compulsory, but existing pre-requisite restrictions for electives will apply.
 Further, students will be required to develop a plan for progressing through the available courses for degree completion in advisement with the Of Many Multifaith Leadership director/SSSW faculty member.